 Plant taxonomy classifies this flower as Phlox paniculata 'David.'
 The cultivar is named after the husband of its developer, F. M. Mooberry.
 Both this genus and Jacob's ladder plant belong to the namesake phlox family of plants.

 The P. paniculata species is commonly called "panicle," "summer," "tall," or, more often, "garden" phlox to distinguish it from P. subulata, for example, which, unlike its upstanding cousin, is a creeping plant.
+The creeping kind also blooms in spring, while P. paniculata flowers in summer.
+'David' garden phlox is grouped with the herbaceous perennial plants.

 Features of This Perennial